xcape-io/ArduinoProps/README.md

  - Arduino MKR VIDOR 4000
  - Any Arduino  + Ethernet Shield

-For WiFi props, please update the WiFiNINA firmware: [WiFiNINA firmware update](help/WifiNinaFirmware.md).
+For WiFi prop, please update the WiFiNINA firmware: [WiFiNINA firmware update](help/WifiNinaFirmware.md).

-To use other WiFi hardware compatible with any *<a href="https://github.com/knolleary/pubsubclient" target="_blank">Nick O'Leary PubSubClient</a>* library you have to fork `WifiProps.h` and `WifiProps.cpp` and to replace `WiFiNINA.h` with appropriate WiFi library (`ESP8266WiFi.h` for example):
+To use other WiFi hardware compatible with any *<a href="https://github.com/knolleary/pubsubclient" target="_blank">Nick O'Leary PubSubClient</a>* library you have to fork `WifiProp.h` and `WifiProp.cpp` and to replace `WiFiNINA.h` with appropriate WiFi library (`ESP8266WiFi.h` for example):
  - Arduino WiFi Shield
  - Sparkfun WiFly Shield – [library](https://github.com/dpslwk/WiFly)
  - TI CC3000 WiFi - [library](https://github.com/sparkfun/SFE_CC3000_Library)